techxtor/spring-boot-mvc/README.md

 - Create Listeners with `@RequestMapping` annotation.
     - Listener accepts the request, process them and returns the response to client.
     - "index.jsp" is looked for in `webapp` folder

+### Notes:
+- Spring Boot internal Tomcat doesn't convert JSP pages to Servlet.
+So, we need Tomcat Jasper
+    - Add `org.apache.tomcat.tomcat-jasper` as dependency
+- In Servlet, `HttpServletRequest request` is used to capture request, here `@RequestParam("_param_")` is used instead.